Bruin-Dev/Intelygenz/docs/backups/GIT_RECOVERY_PLAN.md

 - [UNZIP tool](https://speedysense.com/zip-and-unzip-command-in-ubuntu-terminal/)
 ## Description
 The project at this moment is deployed in AWS infrastructure with all [FEDRAMP](https://www.fedramp.gov/) requirements meet.
-To acompish this requirements the GIT repository must have a backup in case of losing the code in the repositories.
+To accomplish these requirements the GIT repository must have a backup in case of losing the code in the repositories.

 ![](../diagrams/workflows/backups/git.drawio.svg)